 Foods take a big portion of our concern in every trip.
 It is not really “What will we eat there?”, but more exactly is “What can we eat there?”.
 But Vietnam is a different story, as this nation’s culinary art is so excellent and diverse which can charm anyone.
-Not like other Asian countries, where Western Travelers sometimes cannot find anything suitable with their tastes, the culinary art of Vietnam is combined by both Asian and Western cultures because of their rich history.
+Not like other Asian countries, where Western Travelers sometimes cannot find anything suitable for their tastes, the culinary art of Vietnam is combined by both Asian and Western cultures because of their rich history.
 Therefore anyone is able to find something fitting their stomach, regardless of their age or nationality.

-Big cities like Hanoi or Ho Chi Minh (Saigon) is truly a food heaven, where you can find any type of restaurants for your family, from vegetarian dishes, French delicacies, Italian best known to traditional Vietnamese cuisine.
+Big cities like Hanoi or Ho Chi Minh (Saigon) are truly food heaven, where you can find any type of restaurant for your family, from vegetarian dishes, French delicacies, Italian best known to traditional Vietnamese cuisine.
 The soul of food art is actually right at the pavement, not convinced yet?
 A “Banh mi” or a bowl of “Pho” surely will confirm their fame.
-The countryside is where you could experience real Vietnamese traditional meal cooked by your homestay host.
+The countryside is where you could experience a real Vietnamese traditional meal cooked by your homestay host.
 And the beaches are fantastic with exotic seafood.
 The most beautiful thing is that they are at a very good price level.

 In this country, you can enjoy the true meaning of “Eat, Pray and Love” spirit.
-However, if you have problems with an allergy or your kids need something special, you will need to discuss with the staffs about your family conditions and the foods’ ingredients before these fantastic meals start.
+However, if you have problems with an allergy or your kids need something special, you will need to discuss with the staff about your family conditions and the foods’ ingredients before these fantastic meals start.

 4. Clarify what you want to experience…

 … Because there are so many things here to discover!
 This country will be a heaven or a mess; all depend on your plan.
-You could go for a walk, enjoy a water puppet show, visit temples and pagodas, add some vitamin Sea, trekking in the mountains, etc. They are countless.
+You could go for a walk, enjoy a water puppet show, visit temples and pagodas, add some vitamin sea, trekking in the mountains, etc. They are countless.
 So all you need to do is clarify clearly what your family’s travel goal, whether it is a cultural discovering tour or a beach trip.